-Help keep Cuyp Ship-shape WAL001View more from this institution
+Help keep Cuyp Ship-shape WAL001View more from this organisation

 Every five years we undertake a condition survey of all our paintings to identify those in most need of conservation.
 Cuyp’s Shipping on the Maas, Dordrecht is one of our priorities.
 The canvas of the painting (which was acquired by the fourth Marquess of Hertford in 1857) is undulating and needs to be re-lined.
 Cleaning will reveal the dramatic contrasts in light and shade that the artist captured so evocatively.